nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 This test plan provides step-by-step validation procedures for each script in the Phase 6 Communication Migration process.
 This phase migrates the chat and messaging system from MySQL to PostgreSQL using a **customer-stylist based approach**.
 Instead of tying chats to bookings, the new system creates one chat per unique customer-stylist pair, allowing for ongoing communication relationships.

+> **🔄 Architecture Update**: Media record creation for chat images has been **moved to Phase 8** for better separation of concerns.
+Phase 6 now focuses purely on communication data (chats and messages), while Phase 8 handles all media-related functionality.
+Messages with images are flagged with `has_image: true` for Phase 8 processing.

 ## Prerequisites

 - **Phase 1 Completed**: User migration must be successfully completed (user-id-mapping.json required)